armcn/maybe/README.md

 ```

 `10 %//% 2` returns `Just 5` and `10 %//% 0` returns `Nothing`.
 These
-are the two possibly values of the maybe type.
+are the two possible values of the maybe type.
 It can be `Just` the
 value, or it can be `Nothing`, the absence of a value.
 For the value to
-be used as an input of another function you need to specify what will
+be used as an input to another function you need to specify what will
 happen if the function returns `Nothing`.
 This can be done using the
 `with_default` function.
 This function will return the value contained
 in the `Just`, or if it is `Nothing` it will return the default.
 Think